alinahid477/vsphere-tkg-tunnel/README.md

 - Login into k8s workload cluster
 - open a shell access through tunnel
 - The tunnel.sh is basically a wizard interface. `~/binaries/tunnel.sh --help`
+- This wizard will let you switch back and forth between workload and management cluster.